Several years ago, a handyman was fixing my dishwasher. He had recently returned from some work in Byron Bay.

 He was quite a bloke and the comment seemed uncharacteristic.
 I wondered if the esoteric culture of Byron Bay had affected him.
-As if his words had a power of their own or, perhaps, they were noting an arrival, I started writing again that evening.
+As if his words had a power of their own or perhaps they were noting an arrival, I started writing again that evening.
 What I wrote was the first chapter of Waldmeer.
 I had never written or considered writing fiction.
-I was not a fiction reader; except for teenage years spent reading Mills and Boon romance curled up on the bed, with my cousin, in school holidays.
+I was not a fiction reader; except for teenage years spent reading Mills and Boon romance curled up on the bed with my girl cousin in school holidays.

-As I write only what I am “given”, I am, always, interested to see which characters appear and what happens to them.
-I find it really funny when I am told amusing things that will happen or that people say, especially, silly things.
+As I write only what I am “given”, I am always interested to see which characters appear and what happens to them.
+I find it really funny when I am told amusing things that will happen or that people say, especially silly things.
 I find it sad when people refuse to grow.
 I find it wonderful and satisfying when healing and love happen.
 I have total confidence in the direction of the story because of where it comes from.

 I have repeatedly been told that the story and its process must be fair; fair in the sense that everyone will be treated the same.
 Everyone will be treated directly about the issues they are working on.
-Everyone will, also, be equally valued from a spiritual sense.
+Everyone will also be equally valued from a spiritual sense.
 God does not have favourites.
 No one is ever seen as unworthy of every opportunity to change their minds, regardless of how many times they have turned their back on those opportunities previously.

 Amira is our collective spiritual self; her intentions are good, mistakes are easily corrected, and pride is not an issue.
 She knows that pride is a luxury we cannot afford.
-We are all drawn to our truest selves and we want to live in safety, peace, and happiness even though we are, generally, quite mistaken about what will give us that.
+We are all drawn to our truest selves and we want to live in safety, peace, and happiness even though we are generally quite mistaken about what will give us that.

 Not an easy task.
 Only when something is truly understood can it be explained simply.
 Fortunately, they do not leave me alone in the task.
 They give me both the ideas of the story and the words to use.

-I know when a section is finished being written because a thought, frequently, pops in my mind, “That’s the best thing I’ve ever read.”
+Sometimes, when a section is finished, a thought pops into my mind, That’s the best thing I’ve ever read.
 Obviously, I do not really think that it is the best thing that has ever been written!
-However, I think it is the angel’s way of telling me, “It’s done.”
+However, I think it is the angel’s way of telling me, It’s done.
 Then I can leave the section in peace.
 Until they start talking again…